stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

    A table should be stored in two files: One for the schema and one for the CSV content.

+   Note: Doing so in a provably total way can be pretty hard and will be a topic for another day.
+For now, just use function `readFile` exported from `System.File` in base for reading a file as a whole.
+   This function is partial, because it will not terminate when used with an infinite input stream such as `/dev/urandom` or `/dev/zero`.
+   It is important to *not* use `assert_total` here.
+   Using partial functions like `readFile` might well impose a security risk in a real world application, so eventually, we'd have to deal with this and allow for some way to limit the size of accepted input.
+It is therefore best to make this partiality visible and annotate all downstream functions accordingly.

 You can find an implementation of these additions in the solutions.
 A small example table can be found in folder `resources`.